-- By defining a minimum word count, it helps content creators dive deeper into topics and go beyond surface ideas.
+- Defining a minimum word count helps content creators dive deeper into topics and go beyond surface ideas.

 - It speaks to personas who want to dive deep into a topic.

-When thinking about long-form content as an end-all be-all resource for a specific topic, it makes it imperative to provide depth through additional sub topics that are related to the primary topic.
+When thinking about long-form content as an end-all-be-all resource for a specific topic, it is imperative to provide depth through additional sub-topics related to the primary topic.